Home > Residence Life & Housing > Current Students >

 assignment.
 This policy does not apply to incoming freshmen.
 Contact the housing office if you have any questions about this policy.

-- Students who will be gone during the fall semester but wish to return for Jan/Spring semester should contact the housing office in mid-December to make arrangements.
+- Students who will be gone during the fall semester but who wish to return for Jan Term/spring semester should contact the housing office in mid-December to make arrangements.
 See the Frequently Asked Questions section below for more details.

 - One housing point is given for each academic level you have